Recent Blog Articles

 Remember the flu?
 Yep, it's that time again

 Build your core muscles for a healthier, more active future

-- Author: Edward Phillips, MD,
+- By Edward Phillips, MD, Contributor

 As a service to our readers, Harvard Health Publishing provides access to our library of archived content.
 Please note the date of last review or update on all articles.
 No content on this site, regardless of date, should ever be used as a substitute for direct medical advice from your doctor or other qualified clinician.

 I just ran across this article and found it very informative and useful.

 For many years I lived a very sedentary life style so I can relate to it